JRyu94/2PGraphDTA/README.md

-# 2PGraphDTA: Drug–Target Binding Affinity Prediction using GAT & GCN
+# 2PGraphDTA: Binding pocket–centered graph neural network for drug–target affinity prediction using partial charge and position-specific scoring matrix

-This repository contains code for predicting drug–target binding affinity using Graph Neural Networks (GAT for proteins, GCN for drugs) on Davis and KIBA datasets.
+This repository contains code for 2PGraphDTA.
+2PGraphDTA is a deep learning framework for drug–target binding affinity prediction using graph neural networks.It encodes protein binding pockets using GAT with Position-Specific Scoring Matrix (PSSM) features and molecular structures using GCN with atomic partial charges.
+The combined representations are fed into an MLP for affinity regression, supporting both the Davis and KIBA datasets with 5-fold cross-validation.

 ---